ATM usage fees: United Kingdom

 During the 1980s the number of banks and building societies charging issuer fees (i.e. charging fees to their own customers when they used another operator's cash machines) gradually increased.
 However, in 1990 Barclays announced they were introducing an acquirer fee for all non-Barclays cardholders at their cash machines.
 This would result in "double charging", where the customer was charged by both their card issuer and the machine operator.
 Public reaction against this proposal was very strong and a campaign launched by Nationwide Building Society and the UK tabloid newspapers resulted in issuer fees being removed altogether.

 Interchange fees remained.
 These are paid by the card issuer to the cash machine operator to cover the cost of the transaction.
 Their cost is absorbed by the card issuer and not directly passed on to the end customer.

-In 1999 the UK cash machine network LINK opened membership to so-called independent cash machine operators (IADs); organisations which do not issue cards.
+In 1999 the UK cash machine network LINK opened membership to so-called independent cash machine operators (IADs); organizations which do not issue cards.
 IADs initially focused on the pay-to-use market, where the customer covers the cost of the transaction directly and this, coupled with a low-cost business model, meant that the number of pay-to-use cash machines rose rapidly, peaking in 2007 at just over 27,000 cash machines.

 Most of these machines are in low footfall locations such as convenience shops, garages, nightclubs and pubs.
 The fee charged in 2005 was usually between £1.00 and £1.50, but occasionally they have been known to charge up to £5 and £10.

 Rules regarding signage on pay-to-use machines were introduced in 2005 and enhanced in 2006 and since 2007 the number of pay-to-use cash machines has fallen.
 By the end of 2010 there were around 21,000 cash machines.

 The large numbers of free-to-use cash machines and the low average number of transactions at pay-to-use cash machines means that 97% of cash withdrawals in the UK remain free of charge.
 As of 2016, there were about 54,000 free to use cash machines, of which 23,600 were provided by independent suppliers, and 16,000 cash machines that charge for withdrawals.